Skip to content

 Compare quotes

-It’s a good idea to shop around to make sure you’re getting the right deal for your home contents cover at the lowest possible price.
+It’s a good idea to shop around to make sure you’re getting the right deal for your home contents cover at the cheapest price.

-We can help with that.
-Just enter your details and the level of cover you need, and we’ll give you a list of quotes from a range of home insurance providers.
+You can search for home contents insurance here at Compare the Market.
+Just enter your details and the level of cover you need.
+Our contents insurance comparison will give you a list of quotes from a range of home insurance providers.

 How do I know how much my belongings are worth?